mongodb/specifications/source/client-side-encryption/tests/README.rst

 Drivers MUST continue to run all tests with mongocryptd on at least one platform for all tested server versions.

-Drivers MUST run all tests with the latest major release of crypt_shared_ on at least one platform for all tested server versions.
+Drivers MUST run all tests with crypt_shared_ on at least one platform for all tested server versions.
+For server versions < 6.0, drivers MUST test with the latest major release of crypt_shared_.
 Using the latest major release of crypt_shared_ is supported with older server versions.

 Note that some tests assert on mongocryptd-related behaviors (e.g. the ``mongocryptdBypassSpawn`` test).